On the $p$-adic theory of local models: Etale sheaves over v-stacks on perfect schemes

 is an equivalence. \end{enumerate} \end{lemma} \begin{proof} We prove the first point.
 From the assumptions on $\mathfrak{X}^\diamondsuit$ we can conclude that the morphisms $U\to \mathfrak{X}$ of perfectly finite presentation such that $U$ is of perfectly finite presentation over $k$ are cofinal among all maps $V\to \mathfrak{X}$ with $V$ a perfect scheme.
 In particular, in the definition of $\D(\mathfrak{X}^\diamondsuit,\Lambda)^{\mathrm{Kan}}$ one can replace the limit over all $V's$ with a morphism to $\mathfrak{X}$ by the limit over all $U's$ with morphism to $\mathfrak{X}$.
 Using \Cref{sec:comp-etale-cohom-2-diamondsuit-preserves-finitely-presented-v-covers} and the same argument as for $\D(\mathfrak{X},\Lambda)$, we can then conclude that $\D(\mathfrak{X}^\diamondsuit,\Lambda)^{\mathrm{Kan}}\cong \D(\mathfrak{X}^\diamondsuit,\Lambda)$.
 Fully faithfulness follows from fully faithfulness of $c_{\mathfrak{X}}^\ast$.
 The second point follows by expressing the categories as limits over $\Delta$ by choosing v-covers $X\to \mathfrak{X}, Y\to \mathfrak{Y}$ of perfectly finite presentation with $X,Y$ of perfectly finite presentation over $k$, such that $X\to \mathfrak{X}\overset{f}{\to} \mathfrak{Y}$ factors over $Y\to \mathfrak{Y}$.
 For the last point, we note that $\D(\Spec(k),\Lambda)\cong \D(\Spa(k,k)^\diamond,\Lambda)$ as both identify naturally with the derived category of $\Lambda$-modules, see \cite[Theorem V.1.1]{FS21}.
 Computing both sides via the \v{C}ech nerve of the covering $\Spec(k)\to [\Spec(k)/H]$, the statement follows from \cite[Lemma B.6]{BN19}. \end{proof}

-We want to apply the results of this appendix to the schematic Hecke stack.
-Thus, assume that $O$ is a complete discrete valuation ring with residue field $k$, $\calG$ a parahoric group scheme over $O$ with generic fiber $G$ and $\Fl_{\calG}=L_kG/L^+_k\calG$ the partial affine flag variety for $\calG$ as in \Cref{sec:affine-flag-vari}.
+The results apply to the schematic Hecke stack as follows.
+Let $O$ be a complete discrete valuation ring with residue field $k$, $\calG$ a parahoric group scheme over $O$ with generic fiber $G$ and $\Fl_{\calG}=L_kG/L^+_k\calG$ the partial affine flag variety for $\calG$ as in \Cref{sec:affine-flag-vari}.
 Let

 be the (schematic) Hecke stack where the quotient is taken in v-stacks on $\mathrm{SchPerf}_k$.
 Then $\mathrm{Hk}_{\calG,k}:=(\mathrm{Hk}^{\mathrm{sch}}_{\calG,k})^\diamondsuit$ is the small v-stack on $\Perf_k$ considered in \Cref{section_nearby_cycles}.
 We denote by